 From 4:30 PM to 5:30 PM over 65 and the disabled are served.

-Since its inception, the food pantry has provided over 100,000 items to over 20,000 families.
+Since its inception, the food pantry has provided over 128,000 pounds to over 37,000 individuals.
 The growth in the pantry has helped fill an important community need.

 Our adult services provide a number of benefits.
 We are working hard to grow these services to reach those in need of employment, housing, and other basic living needs.
 We have training in resume development and connecting community resources.
 Continuing to meet the needs of the most vulnerable is always top of mind at HOH Outreach.